|

 manipulate Lightning Lord into trying to kill him.
 The Legionnaires review

-Atmos's application for membership, and Brainiac 5 works on a mysterious
+Atmos's application for membership and Brainiac 5 works on a mysterious

 project. |

-Legion v.3 #45 (4.88) |
+Legion vol. 3 #45 (Apr.
+1988) |

 POST-CRISIS: Still disguised as Mo